C

 Sperm whales are the only predators large enough to contend with colossal squids.

-Even though they are massive and have the ability to cause significant damage with their hooked tentacles, these massive invertebrates are actually prey as well as predator.
+Even though they are massive and can cause significant damage with their hooked tentacles, these massive invertebrates are actually prey as well as predators.
 Researchers believe they are a primary food source for sperm whales that frequent the same waters.
 In fact, the discovery of colossal squid beaks and other parts in the stomach of sperm whales has provided key insight into the size, shape, and habitat of adult squids.

 Reproduction and Lifespan